Originally published on September 11, 2015. Updated on February 13, 2020.

 - Taking advantage of new options in SEO and content marketing

-Regardless of wether you need a brand new website, a website redesign or just a refresh, making sure you hire the right company is absolutely crucial.
-There are a variety of options including the solo developer, the offshore team, and professional agencies (either small or large).
+Regardless of whether you need a brand-new website, a website redesign or just a refresh, making sure you hire the right company is absolutely crucial.
+There are a variety of options available, including doing it yourself, hiring a solo developer, an offshore team or a professional agency.

 - User Experience Design